Cambridge: King Street and Coronation Boulevard

 What work was done to Coronation Blvd in 2021 in front of Babcock extending to Oliver Avenue?

-KarenS asked almost 2 years ago
+KarenS asked over 2 years ago

 The Region constructed a new trunk watermain along Coronation Boulevard as part of the Zone 1W watermain upgrades in 2021.
 The watermain upgrades along Coronation Boulevard were required at an earlier date than the planned road construction (currently scheduled for 2025/2026), since it was needed to solve historical issues with water pressure, water quality, and available fire flow in some areas of Preston.
 The watermain was designed to ensure that it will not conflict with future road upgrades or underground servicing along Coronation Boulevard, and no further modifications to that watermain will be required during the road construction work.
 In addition, trunk watermain construction is a more complex undertaking than typical underground servicing work, and it would have added significant time and effort to the road project if it was not completed earlier.